kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(8\) Air-ground communications, if provided, expressly written or incorporating appropriate sections of FAA manuals by reference.

-\(9\) Keeping of station logs and other technical reports, and the submission of reports required by §171.33.
+\(9\) Keeping of station logs and other technical reports, and the submission of reports required by [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.33   Reports.|§171.33]].

 \(10\) Monitoring of the facility, at least once each half hour, to assure continuous operation.